john-nanney/iptabs/README.markdown

 Invocation
 ----------

 Configuration is a single command line invocation.
-With no arguments, the firewall will allow incoming SSH connections with IPv4 and IPv6, denying all other incoming connections.
+With no arguments, the firewall will block all incoming connections.

 To display a help message: